 - Go to the AWS Management Console, select the Settings option for CloudWatch, then select the option to enable detailed CloudWatch metrics.

 stage:updateaction of the Amazon API Gateway REST API to update the

 To enable this integration follow standard procedures to Connect AWS services to Infrastructure.

 You can change the polling frequency and filter data using configuration options.

-Default polling information for the AWS API gateway integration:
+Default polling information for the Amazon API gateway integration:

 - New Relic polling interval: 5 minutes

 To find your integration data in Infrastructure, go to infrastructure.newrelic.com > Integrations > Amazon Web Services and select one of the API Gateway integration links.

 For more on how to use your data, see Understand and use integration data.

 This New Relic Infrastructure integration collects the following Amazon API Gateway data: